TARSAL TUNNEL SYNDROME

 What Is Tarsal Tunnel Syndrome?

-Tarsal tunnel syndrome describes a compression, or squeezing, on the Posterior Tibial Nerve inside the Tarsal Tunnel.
+Tarsal tunnel syndrome describes a compression, or squeezing, of the Posterior Tibial Nerve inside the Tarsal Tunnel.
 Compressing the Posterior Tibial Nerve produces symptoms anywhere along the path of the nerve running down the inside of the ankle along the foot.

 Tarsal tunnel syndrome bears many similarities to carpal tunnel syndrome, which occurs under similar circumstances in the wrist.